If you store your log data in an Amazon S3 bucket, we can help you automate uploading log data to OnCrawl.

 Check in with your OnCrawl customer service manager to make sure your bucket is allowed and set up the notifications for live log monitoring again.

 How long does it take to process log files?

 - Processing time will depend on the amount of data that needs to be handled.
 This will take longer the first time you connect your site's log data: we will collect log data for the period of up to 90 days before you activated log monitoring, if it is available.

 - Provide correct and complete information.
 It will take longer to receive your initial log data if our first attempts with incorrect information don't succeed.

 When log monitoring is already in place:

-- New log monitoring data is automatically processed at regular intervals and is typically available within 24 hours of the logged activity.
+- At the end of the day, the information in your log files is processed and analyzed.
+Log monitoring data is typically available within 24 hours of the logged activity.

 Are you interested in log analysis and using Amazon S3 to store your log data?
 Let us know--we're happy to help!